cytoscape/cytoscape.js/documentation/md/core/init.md

 **`userPanningEnabled`** : Whether user events (e.g. dragging the graph background) are allowed to pan the graph.
 Programmatic changes to pan are unaffected by this option.

+* `hideEdgesOnViewport` : When set to `true`, the renderer does not render edges while the viewport is being manipulated.
+This makes panning and zooming more responsive for large graphs.

 **`renderer`** : A plain object containing options for the renderer to be used.
 The `options.renderer.name` field specifies which renderer is used.
 You need not specify anything for the `renderer` option, unless you want to specify one of the rendering options below:

 * `renderer.name` : The name of the renderer to use.
 By default, the `'canvas'` renderer is used.
 If you [build and register](#extensions) your own renderer, then you can specify its name here.
-* `renderer.hideEdgesOnViewport` : When set to `true`, the renderer does not render edges while the viewport is being manipulated.
-This makes panning and zooming more responsive for large graphs.

 **`style`** : The stylesheet used to style the document.